A bag-of-paths framework for network data analysis: Related work, background, and notation

-Moreover, we assume that, in addition, an immediate cost of transition, $c_{ij}$, is associated to each link $i \rightarrow j$ of the graph $G$.
-If there is no link between $i$ and $j$, the cost is assumed to take a large value, denoted by $c_{ij} \approx \infty$.
+In addition, we assume that a transition cost, $c_{ij} \ge 0$, is associated to each link $i \rightarrow j$ of the graph $G$.
+If there is no edge between $i$ and $j$, the cost is assumed to take an infinite value, $c_{ij} = \infty$.
+For consistency, $c_{ij} = \infty$ if and only if $a_{ij} = 0$.
 The cost matrix $\mathbf{C}$ is the matrix containing the immediate costs $c_{ij}$ as elements.
-A path $\wp$ (also called a walk in the literature) is a sequence of jumps to adjacent nodes on $G$ (including loops), initiated from a starting node $s=i$, and stopping in an ending node $e=j$.
-The \emph{total cost} of a path $\wp$ is simply the sum of the local costs along $\wp$.
-On the other hand, the \emph{length} of a path is the number of steps, or jumps, needed for following that path.
+We will assume that at least one element of $\mathbf{C}$ is strictly positive.
+A path $\wp$ is a finite sequence of jumps to adjacent nodes on $G$ (including loops), initiated from a starting node $s=i$, and stopping in an ending node $e=j$.
+The \emph{total cost} of a path $\wp$ is simply the sum of the local costs $c_{ij}$ along $\wp$, while the \emph{length} of a path is the number of steps, or jumps, needed for following that path.

-Costs are set independently of the adjacency matrix; they are supposed to quantify the cost of a transition, according to the problem at hand.
-Cost can, e.g., be set in function of some properties, or features, of the nodes or the arcs in order to bias the probability distribution of choosing a path.
-In the case of a social network, we may, for instance, want to bias the paths in favor of young persons.
-In that case, the cost of jumping to a node could be set proportional to the age of the corresponding person.
-Therefore, walks visiting a large proportion of older persons would be penalized versus walks visiting younger persons.
+The costs are set independently of the adjacency matrix; they quantify the cost of a transition, depending on the problem at hand.
+They can, e.g., be defined according to some properties, or features, of the nodes or the edges in order to bias the probability distribution of choosing a path.
+In the case of a social network, we may, for instance, want to bias the paths in favor of domain experts.
+In that case, the cost of jumping to a node could be set proportional to the degree of expertise of the corresponding person.
+Therefore, walks visiting a large proportion of persons with a low degree of expertise would be penalized versus walks visiting persons with a high degree.
 Another example aims to favor hub-avoiding paths penalizing paths visiting hubs.
-In that case, the cost can be set to the degree of the node.
-Actually, the costs play the role of an external potential $V(i)$ and low-potential paths are favored.
+Then, the cost can be simply set to the degree of the node.
 If there is no reason to bias the paths with respect to some features, costs are simply set equal to $1$ (paths are penalized by their length) or equal to $c_{ij} = 1/a_{ij}$ (the elements of the adjacency matrix can then be considered as conductances and the costs as resistances).